 - Conceptual and Policy Foundations: formulate privacy as an appropriate constraint to information flow (e.g., sharing, distribution, and use for treatment or capital management) by drawing on the foundation of contextual integrity.

-- Service Models Overcome security and privacy barriers through functional IT components provided as separable modules or services.
+- Service Models: overcome security and privacy barriers through functional Information Technology (IT) components provided as separable modules or services.

-- Open Validation Support validation and testing of healthcare security and privacy by the research community by providing test-beds, methodologies, open-source software, and measurable benchmarks.
+- Open Validation: support validation and testing for healthcare security and privacy by the research community by providing test-beds, methodologies, open-source software, and measurable benchmarks.